 |

 Kypseli is bordered by Pedion Areos, the largest park in Athens and formerly the military parade grounds when the Greek army did stuff like that.
-Up until recently it was a haven for drug addicts but they have moved on to the Polytechnion to take advantage of the government amnesty in that area.
-Now you can walk the park and not fear for your
+Up until recently it was a haven for drug addicts but they have been replaced by refugees.
+The park went through an extreme makeover and if it ended up

 is known as the Asia Minor Disaster.
 It was followed by the exchange of populations that turned Athens into the refugee-filled city it still is to this day and was the end of the Christian presence in Asia Minor.
 After the catastrophe the king was forced to abdicate and forced into exile while many of the officers and politicians who supported him were found guilty of treason and executed.
 Why there is a statue of him is beyond me but I suppose someone wanted to appease the anti-Venizelists